digipet007/Star-Trek-Battle-Arena/README.md

 # unit-4-game

 This is a Star Trek battle arena game, an interactive game to be played in your web browser.
 Choose your hero from a list of Worf, Picard, Spock, and Gorn.
 Then, choose your opposing enemy to battle from the remaining characters.
 Each character in the game has 3 attributes: `Health Points`, `Attack Power` and `Counter Attack Power`.
 Open the console to view each character's stats.
 Each time your character attacks, their `Attack Power` permanently increases by 6 points for the duration of the game.
-Win the game by cleverly selecting the proper order of opponents to at attack and defeating all opponents.
+Win the game by cleverly selecting the proper order of opponents to attack and defeating all opponents.

 ## Getting Started